RalfVanNieuwenhuyse/GPP_Research/README.md

 Each cell in the grid is represented by a value between 1 and 255.
 By default, these cells have a value of 1.
 All values between 2 and 254 are passable cells that should be avoided if they can.
 And all cells with value 255 are impassable and there the path has to find another way.
+In my implementation, I gave each terrain type a value: normal ground 1, mud 5, and water 255.

 Whenever the cost field changes, everything has to be recalculated.